-- 1 The CTF charity will have a balanced budget each year. - 2 The core central costs are to be split amongst the member institutions in equal proportions, according to their membership category (Full or Associate). - 3 The library costs are to be split amongst the member institutions according to their level of demand on the service. - 4 The costs of running each of the degree programmes are to be borne in full by those member institutions wishing to offer those degrees. - 5 The member institutions keep all of the student fee income after the university has taken its share.
+- 1. The central Federation (ie this company) will have a balanced budget each year. - 2.
+The core central costs are split amongst the Member Institutions in equal proportions, according to their membership category. - 3.
+The library costs are split amongst all Member Institutions, adjusted according to their relative level of demand on the service. - 4.
+The costs of running each of the degree programmes are borne in full by those Member Institutions wishing to offer those degrees, including the cost of purchasing and licensing electronic books and journals. - 5.
+The Member Institutions keep all of the student fee income after the university has taken its share.